Install lcui-cli and lcpkg npm install -g @lcui/cli lcpkg # Create an LCUI project named myapp lcui create myapp # Go into project directory cd myapp # set up the development environment for this project lcui setup # Build project lcui build # run project lcui run

 Want to know what LCUI can do?
 You can view the following projects:

-# Install lcui-cli npm install -g @lcui/cli # Create an LCUI project named myapp lcui create myapp # Go into project directory cd myapp # Install dependencies lcpkg install # Run it lcpkg run start
+# Install lcui-cli and lcpkg npm install -g @lcui/cli lcpkg # Create an LCUI project named myapp lcui create myapp # Go into project directory cd myapp # set up the development environment for this project lcui setup # Build project lcui build # run project lcui run

 lcpkg install # If you want compile for x64 CPU architecture lcpkg install --arch x64 # If you want compile for Universal Windows Platform (UWP) lcpkg install --platform uwp lcpkg install --arch x64 --platform uwp